Good food sources are oily fish and eggs. Other food sources include fortified foods such as breakfast cereals and spreads.

 What is our advice?

-As a precaution breastfed babies from birth up to one year of age should also be given a supplement of 8.5 to 10μg vitamin D per day.
-Babies who are formula fed do not require vitamin D if they are having 500ml/day of infant formula or more, as infant formula already has added vitamin D.
+As a precaution, it is recommended that all babies from birth up to one year of age should be given a daily supplement of 8.5 to 10μg vitamin D. Babies who are formula fed do not require a vitamin D supplement if they are having at least 500ml per day, as infant formula already has added vitamin D.

 It is recommended that those at greatest risk of vitamin D deficiency take a daily supplement all year round.
 These groups include: